azmifarih/EX180/README.md

-# PREPARACION DEL EXAMEN EX180 REDHAT
+# EX180 REDHAT EXAM

+## ENGLISH
+This repo has exercises to practice EX180 exam, it covers all exercise of the D0180.
+You must install podman in yout pc.
+The exams is only exercise.

+The solutions are in the branch called "solucion"

+## SPANISH
 Problemas de practica como los del curso DO180.
-Estas practicas abarcan la practica del curso DO180 y se pueden hacer desde una pc con docker instalado.
+Estas practicas abarcan la practica del curso DO180 y se pueden hacer desde una pc con podman instalado.
 El examen es practico osea son ejercicios.

 Las soluciones estan en el branch "solucion"

-### SOBRE PODMAN
-P1) Server Http
-P2) Server Mysql
-P3) Variado

-### SOBRE OPENSHIFT
-P1)
-P2)
-P3)